Soldann/MORB_SLAM/README.md

 # MORB_SLAM

 This fork of [ORB_SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) converts it into a CMake package that can be imported into other projects.
-Run `build.sh` to install.
+Run `morbslam_installer.sh` to install.

 In your other projects, import using:
 ```